arodrica43/adaptative-gamification-api-deploy/README.md

 ## Install and Run (Local) ##

-This is a Django Application, so just install the python libraries from requirements.txt.
+This is a Django Application, so just install the python dependences from requirements.txt.
+This app is developed with Python-3.7.3.
 To run locally the django project at port 8080 use

 ```
 python manage.py runserver 8080
 ```

-## Deploy on an AWS instance ##
+## Deploy on AWS ##

 I haven't tried this option yet, but the link below could help: